eliheuer/kreon/sources/README.md

 # Source Notes

-The font file `Kreon/fonts/Kreon-VF.ttf` is built from source using the following command from the root directory:
+The Kreon font files are built from source using the following command from the root directory of this repo:

 ```
-python sources/BUILD.py && gftools fix-dsig fonts/*.ttf --autofix
+python3 sources/BUILD.py --googlefonts ~/Google/fonts/ofl/kreon --static --fontbakery --fixnonhinting
 ```

 Dependencies installed should include: